‘at the most important crossroads of life, there’s no signposts’

 Begin to Plan Ahead

 Once you have taken some well-needed time out and considered multiple options, you might feel it’s time to start to plan ahead.
-If the COVID pandemic has taught us anything, it’s that the future can be incredibly unpredictable and the whole world can turn upside down within a month.
+If the past year and a half has taught us anything, it’s that the future can be incredibly unpredictable and the whole world can turn upside down within a month.
 Make sure your plans reflect this; think of a Plan B or Plan C alongside your Plan A and ensure these are adaptable and well thought through.